khshanovskyi/ai-rag-overview/README.md

 ## 📝 Your Task

+### If the task in the main branch is hard for you, then switch to the with-detailed-description branch

 Complete the implementation in `app.py` by filling in all the TODO sections:

 ### 🔍 **Step 1: Vector Store Setup (`_setup_vectorstore` method)**